 MIAMI, FLA.- The Institute for Contemporary Art, Miami

-Visitors will approach the museum from the south, encountering a dynamic façade of interlocking metal triangles and lighted panels.
-The northern façade, in contrast, features a curtain wall of windows that bring natural light into the museums galleries and allow visitors to take in views of the sculpture garden and the surrounding cityscape.
-The new ICA Miami creates an integrated and transparent environment in which visitors can encounter and experience the museums varied artistic programming.
+Aranguren & Gallegos Arquitectoss design for the new ICA Miami resonates and reflects the museums commitment to the contemporary and to serving its community.
+The southern façade, which will serve as the main entrance to the new museum, features a geometric layer of interlocking metal triangles and lighted panels that will change colors.
+The northern façade, in contrast, features a curtain wall system of windows, which will bring natural light into the museums galleries, and allow visitors to take in views of the sculpture garden and the Design District.
+With ground-level galleries that flow naturally into the sculpture garden, the new ICA Miami creates an integrated and transparent environment in which visitors can encounter and experience the museums varied artistic programming.